ncm88/BART/README.md

      yCoord = yCoord - (angular_resolution * (yMaxAngleDeg / 360))
      ```

-#### 6. **Conversion to Absolute Positioning (if necessary):**
+#### 6. **Conversion to Absolute Positioning:**
-   - Converts signed coordinates to absolute values if the laser hardware requires absolute angles (non-negative values only), ensuring compatibility with hardware that might not handle negative values directly.
+   - Converts signed coordinates to absolute values for compatibility with BART's unsigned position tracking system.
+The magnitude of converted negative values is dependant on the quadrature encoder's resolution, which in the case of this device is 48960 ticks per motor shaft revolution.

 ### Example
 `python main.py datafiles/letters/7.ild /dev/tty.usbmodem1203 115200 1000 12`

 Here we see the points formatted to accomodate a maximum 12-degree offset in the X and Y directions.
-Note that this is before the signed to unsigned conversion occurs
+Note that this is before the signed to unsigned conversion occurs.
 <div style="display: flex; justify-content: space-around; align-items: center;">
   <img src="images/7raw.png" alt="raw points" width="300" height="300">
   <img src="images/7clean.png" alt="converted points" width="300" height="300">